VISEGRAD BLOG: Europe's populist surge can still be contained

 The latest populist triumph may yet be another false dawn – it is far from clear that Wilders will be part of, let alone lead, the next Dutch government.

-Moreover, the European radical right has also suffered two body blows in recent months: The ruling Law and Justice party looks set to lose power after the Polish election last month, and Vox flopped in the Spanish election in July.
+Moreover, the European radical right has also suffered two body blows in recent months: the ruling Law and Justice Party looks set to lose power after the Polish election last month, and Vox flopped in the Spanish election in July.
 In both elections the populists had been expected to emerge victorious.

 Nevertheless, observers continue to warn of a looming populist tidal wave in Europe, which is expected to peak at the European Parliamentary (EP) elections next June.
 If this wave is somehow fought off then, the re-election of Donald Trump next November could still shake the whole European establishment.